Ann Li

 Participating in welding training immersion

-We worked with stakeholders (instructors and students) in their context of use, making several visits to the Industrial Arts Workshop (IAW) site, where we experienced firsthand the challenges, highlights, goals, and considerations encountered by novice welders.
+We worked with stakeholders (instructors and students) in their context of use, making several visits to the IAW site, where we experienced firsthand the challenges, highlights, goals, and considerations encountered by novice welders.

 Experiential co-design workshops conducted with community collaborators at the partner site